hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

 Transaction Processor: Creating a Transaction Handler
 *****************************************************

-A transaction processor has two top-level components: a processor class and a handler class.
+A transaction processor has two top-level components:

-* The SDK provides a general-purpose processor class.
+* Processor class.
+The SDK provides a general-purpose processor class.

-* The handler class is application-dependent.
+* Handler class.
+The handler class is application-dependent.
 It contains the business logic for a particular family of transactions.
 Multiple handlers can be connected to an instance of the processor class.

-Handlers get called in two ways:

-#.
-An ``apply`` method
-#.
-Various "metadata" methods

-The metadata is used to connect the handler to the processor, and we'll discuss it at the end of this tutorial.
-The bulk of the handler, however, is made up of ``apply`` and its helper functions, so that's where we'll start.
+Handlers get called in two ways: with an ``apply`` method and with various "metadata" methods.
+The metadata is used to connect the handler to the processor.
+The bulk of the handler, however, is made up of ``apply`` and its helper functions.

 The ``apply`` Method
 ====================